 Troop volunteers work together to provide a quality Girl Scout Leadership Experience for girls through service to the girls assigned to their troop.
 The team structure allows each volunteer to maximize his or her skills as they pertain to troop leadership.
-Read more about leading a troop with a team.

 Ways to Volunteer

 Be the troop leader that supports her every week—the one that watches her smile get bigger as she grows more confident.
-Mentor a Cookie Professional during Girl Scout cookie season so she can earn enough to reach the goals she and her troop set.
+Mentor a Girl Scout Cookie Professional during cookie season so she can earn enough to reach the goals she and her troop set.
 Or work with other adults to provide the kind of behind-the-scenes support that makes it possible for her to make amazing new memories at Girl Scouts.

 Whether you can give a few hours, a few weeks, or a few months, volunteering with Girl Scouts is flexible and fun.